tihomirahristozova/model/generations/LOGXXXXX.md

 The creation starts with determining the kind of the product (composite or not) and the direction of movement.

 Is the product a composite product?
-A product is considered as composite when it has valid componets.
+A product is considered as composite when it has atleast one valid component.
 Valid composite product components are those for which:
 - FromDate == null OR <= WarehouseOrder.DocumentDate
 - ToDate == null OR >= WarehouseOrder.DocumentDate